suabochica/noddde/README.md

 TODO
 ----

-- [] Add domain folder to represent domain layer
+- [x] Add domain folder to represent domain layer
 - [x] Add app folder to represent app layer
-- [] Add infra folder to represent infrastructure
+- [x] Add infra folder to represent infrastructure
+- [x] Add config folder to represent database and env configurations.
-- [] Add interfaces folder to represent the entry points of our app
+- [ ] Add interfaces folder to represent the entry points of our app